πŸ”’ COPPA-Aligned Controls πŸ›‘οΈ FERPA Ready πŸ“‹ Ed Law 2-d Ready 🚫 No Ad Tracking

 • βœ— Voice recordings

-• βœ— Location data
+• βœ— Location data from students

 • βœ— Any data from other apps